eerimoq/detools/docs/index.rst

 place.
 It is useful when flash operations are faster than the external interface transfer speed.

-Use ``--type in-place`` to create an in-plance patch.
+Use ``--type in-place`` to create an in-place patch.
 The to options ``--memory-size`` and ``--segment-size`` are required, while ``--minimum-shift-size`` is optional.